aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 Once the Lambda function is created and the SQS trigger has been activated, the function immediately starts forwarding the VPC Flow logs to Splunk.

 1. Open the Splunk console and navigate to the Search tab within the Searching and Reporting app.
-2. Run the following SPL query to view the ingested VPC Flow log records:
+2. Run the following SPL query to view the ingested VPC Flow log records.
+Replace the placeholder in <> with the appropriate Splunk index name:

 index = <insert_index_name> sourcetype = “aws:cloudwatchlogs:vpcflow”